 Dive in to know all about warehouse logistics and how it impacts the entire supply chain.

 The term warehouse logistics is a combination of two terms: warehousing and logistics.
 While warehousing is the storage of physical inventory for sale or distribution, logistics is part of the supply chain dealing with the planning, implementation, and control of the movement of goods and services between the source and the destination.

 In other words, warehouse logistics is the physical flow of goods, from inventory receiving to shipping.
 Once products are received at the warehouse, they are stored at the put-away bay and transferred to a storage location.
 On receipt of a sales order, the products are located within the warehouse, packed, and shipped to consumers, completing the physical flow.

 In addition, warehouse logistics also includes the data connected to the flow of goods, including product information and fulfillment times.
-Information flow refers to analyzing product demand and determining the time it will take to fulfill a customer’s order.
-The optimization and synchronization of physical and information flow help an e-commerce supply chain operate smoothly.
+Information flow refers to analysing product demand and determining the time it will take to fulfil a customer’s order.
+The optimisation and synchronisation of physical and information flow help an e-commerce supply chain operate smoothly.

 Warehousing Logistics Objectives

 The primary objectives of warehouse logistics in e-commerce are as follows:

 Streamline the picking, packing, and shipping processes to meet customer demands promptly and accurately, enhancing customer satisfaction and retention.

 Optimal Space Utilisation

 Maximise warehouse space utilisation through strategic layout planning, efficient racking systems, and smart storage solutions to accommodate a higher volume of goods.